Kade-github/fnf-to-sm/README.md

 # FNF/SM converter (Dance Double Support)

-This is a modified fork of [the orginal repo](https://github.com/shockdude/fnf-to-sm) which adds dance double support instead of dance single charts.
+This is a modified fork of [the original repo](https://github.com/shockdude/fnf-to-sm) which adds Dance Double support instead of Dance Single charts.

-Roughly convert Friday Night Funkin .json charts to doubles simfiles for StepMania \
+Roughly convert Friday Night Funkin charts (.json) to doubles simfiles (.sm) for StepMania \
 Or convert StepMania simfiles to FNF charts. \
 Very WIP but it works, kinda.

-Usage: Drag-and-drop the FNF .json chart or a StepMania .sm simfile onto `fnf-to-sm.exe` \
+Usage: Drag-and-drop the FNF .json chart, or a StepMania .sm simfile, onto `fnf-to-sm.exe` \
 Or use the command line: `python fnf-to-sm.py [chart_file]`

 For FNF-to-SM, if you input the Normal difficulty .json, and have the \
-easy & hard .jsons in the same folder, then FNF-to-SM will output \
-a single .sm with all 3 difficulties.
+easy & hard .jsons in the same folder, then FNF-to-SM will output a single .sm with all 3 difficulties.

-SM-to-FNF currently only supports Challenge Single difficulty. \
+This version of SM-to-FNF currently only supports Hard Difficulty Dance Double .sm files conversion. \
-The output "blammed.json" is meant to replace "Blammed", Normal difficulty.
+The output will use the same name of your chart with the "-hard" suffix, "chart-hard.json", which is meant to replace your song on the Hard difficulty.

+By default player1 (ie. Boyfriend), player2 (ie. Dad) and chart speed are converted from their .json, \
+incase you made a song within FNF and wanted to edit it with external tools (such as ArrowVortex). \
+However, if you are making a .sm simfile from scratch you need to assign them. \
+In order to assign them, you have to go into the simfile's Properties and fill in the next attributes: \
+**Artist** for determining the **Player 1** (for example, bf - being Boyfriend) \
+**Credit** for determining the **Player 2** (for example, dad - being the Dad) \
+**Subtitle** for determining the **speed** (for example, 1.0) \

 Written by shockdude in Python 3.7 \
 Original chart-to-sm.js by Paturages \